-Let’s take an example project and follow SMART approach to setting goals and objectives so you would be familiar with the brainstorming process.
+Let’s take an example project and follow the SMART approach to setting goals and objectives so you would be familiar with the brainstorming process.
 Let’s imagine you are running a sports clothing company and you need to design shoes for one specific target audience: customers who will use them to play basketball.
 At this point, you should remember that the project scope needs to be defined before you engage in creating SMART goals.

 S (Specific): we have a task to design new shoes for street basketball players.
 Apparently, many companies have done the same job before us, so we need to be unique in our approach to ensure product differentiation and something to highlight in our advertising materials.
 To do that, we have to ask ourselves the following questions: what can be done to improve the models developed by other companies?
 Do basketball players prefer their shoes to be light or heavy?
 Can we consider the use of recycled materials for manufacturing?
 These and other questions will define the specific features of the shoes that need to be developed.

 M (Measure): to make sure we completed this stage, the measurement of the design’s success needs to be developed.
-It will allow to evaluate the final model and test it both by you and your customers.
+It will allow to evaluate the final model and test it for both you and your customers.
 Companies today use different tools to measure the goals of projects, with project tracking tools being the most popular ones.
-For example, admission-service company that employ many writers from different countries often use Zoho Projects because it allows free unlimited users option and provides great communication opportunities.
+For example, admission-service companies that employ many writers from different countries often use Zoho Projects because it allows free unlimited users option and provides great communication opportunities.

 A (Attainability): every stakeholder in the project must be ensured that it is achievable by using the existing resources of the company.
-If some additional resources are needed, you can develop a plan that outlines the amount of loan and the time when the product will provide returns above the initial investment.
+If some additional resources are needed, you can develop a plan that outlines the amount of the loan and the time when the product will provide returns above the initial investment.
 At this point, you should also access the risks associated with the production of the prototype pair.

 R (Realistic): when we have the risks under control and the resources ready to begin the production, it is necessary to ensure that all goals set in the project are realistic and doable.
 Will the customers who play basketball like these shoes?
 Did the management set reasonable goals that can actually be achieved?

-T (Time): the SMART approach considers time-based goals as critical for the project success, so the management has to ask the right questions and give the right answers before engagement.
+T (Time): the SMART approach considers time-based goals as critical for the project's success, so the management has to ask the right questions and give the right answers before engagement.
 If the company needs to have the new shoes in the sports shops by the summer shopping season, will it be able to meet this deadline?
 Also, what are the possible challenges that it can encounter along the way?

 How to ensure that everything is considered?

-Experienced entrepreneurs say that mind mapping software are one of the best ways to implement SMART goals because they allow to include many factors.
+Experienced entrepreneurs say that mind mapping software is one of the best ways to implement SMART goals because they allow to include many factors.
 Indeed, these tools are awesome because they create mind maps with detailed notes, colored branches, and nodes, images, messages, answers.
 Moreover, they allow collaboration with team members and even real-time chat.
 As the result, every aspect of the project gets discussed and planned.

 A goal without proper planning is nothing more than a wish.
-This attitude is clearly unacceptable in business because the one can win only if provides necessary planning.
-SMART goals are a way to ensure that project outcomes are achieved in an organized and careful way, which gives a great competitive advantage.
+This attitude is clearly unacceptable in business because one can win only if one provides necessary planning.
+SMART goals are a way to ensure that project outcome are achieved in an organized and careful way, which gives a great competitive advantage.
 Using them will place you ahead of others and enhance your business, so don’t hesitate to try this amazing method.